The Very Rev.

 Penny served six years as Associate Rector of Grace Episcopal Church, Alexandria, and eleven years as the third Rector of St. Francis Episcopal Church, Great Falls.
 St. Paul’s magnificent music program is a good fit for Penny, who is herself an accomplished violist and singer.
 Since her arrival at St. Paul’s, Penny has focused on leading the church into the 21st century (the “emerging church” model), updating the administrative systems, overseeing the creation of the digital “Faith to Go” curriculum, installing exterior lighting to give the cathedral more visibility, and developing strong relationships with leaders of other faith communities and of city government.

-Penny provides leadership in the Diocese too, currently serving on the diocesan Standing Committee and teaching on ecumenism and interfaith relations in the School for Ministry.
+Penny provides leadership in the Diocese too, currently serving on the diocesan Standing Committee.
 In her free time Penny enjoys studying Spanish, playing viola in chamber groups and orchestras, and all the benefits of living by the ocean.

 The Reverend Canon Brooks Mason